Glutara/glutara-backend/README.md

 blood glucose monitoring by offering a seamless and affordable solution, addressing the fundamental challenges faced by those managing diabetes on a daily basis.

+This repository is dedicated to manage the code needed to run Glutara backend server.

 ## Prerequisite
 Make sure you already do these things before running the code
 1. Install Go languange on your computer